mosra/m.css/doc/css/components.rst

 bolder colored bar on the left.
 Use in combination with one of the color styles above.
 Block caption should go into :html:`<h3>` (or :html:`<h4>`, :html:`<h5>`, :html:`<h6>`) and is colored in respect to the color style as well.
-Text and links always have the default color, except for :css:`.m-block.m-dim`.
+Text and links inside the text always have the default color, except for :css:`.m-block.m-dim`.
 It's also possible to have a block without the border, just add :css:`.m-flat` class to it.